Henrique-O-S/DA_PROJ2_FEUP/README.md

 - Build the target directory;
 - Run the program.

-Choose the "Instructions" option on the main menu to be prompt with aditional information about the program.
+Choose the "Instructions" option on the main menu to be prompt with additional information about the program.

 ## Members:
 Henrique Silva <br/>